跳转至主目录

 • Strategic decisions are made with the support/critique of a board whilst still retaining the owner’s intuition for the property.

-• Better business systems and policy around managing compliance and business risks (see Tool 1.12).
+• Better business systems and policy around managing compliance and business risks (see tool 1.12).

 • Greater communication between business partners.